gauravmi/DSA/basics.md

 - Create a copy of an array
 - Remove last element from the array with extra space
 - Remove last element from the array with without extra space
+- Calculate sum of all numbers in a array
+- Caculate prefix sum, prefix min, prefix max, prefix product for an array
+- Caculate suffix sum, suffix min, suffix max, suffix product for an array

 ### String
 - Given the start and end index get a its substring